-Assuming that all the shares concerned are tendered, the maximum cost of the Offer would be approximately \notin 9.3 billion.
+Assuming that all the shares concerned are tendered, the maximum cost of the Offer would be approximately \notin 8.97 billion.
 The Offer will be financed by a bridge loan concluded with a banking syndicate.
 It is expected that this facility will be refinanced using proceeds from the disposals made in the context of the creation of the "New Suez", through a capital increase with preferential subscription rights and, possibly, through the issuance of hybrid bonds.
-The contemplated capital increase would be in the range of 2 to 2.5 billion euros.
+The contemplated capital increase would be in the range of 2.5 billion euros and would take place in the fall of 2021.
 The financing plan aims to maintain a solid investment grade credit rating for the enlarged group and to keep the net financial debt/EBITDA ratio below 3.0x in the medium term, in line with the group's objectives.